 We will annually assess the effectiveness on the Equality, Diversity and Inclusion Policy through collection and analysis of data to produce annual reports to the Teaching and Learning Enhancement Committee, Academic Board, Vice-Chancellor’s Group and the Board of Governors.
 Data, conclusions and recommendations will feed into the University’s strategic planning cycle.

 In order to achieve this, the University will annually publish data and details including, but not limited to:

 The University seeks to foster the active involvement of students and staff in promoting equality, diversity and inclusion across the many functions of the University, using feedback from students and staff, including any complaints, to identify how the University’s commitment to equality, diversity and inclusion can be more effectively realised.

-The University will use and draw upon research undertaken by the Centre for Diversity Policy Research and Practice and other organisations including the Equality Challenge Unit.
+The University will use and draw upon research undertaken by the Centre for Diversity Policy Research and Practice and other organisations including Advance HE.

 The policy will be reviewed regularly and may also be amended from time to time to reflect and take account of changes in legislation and best practice.